Monoral: History

 The songs "Pocketful of joy" and "Visions in my Head" were used for a TV commercial for IXY digital camera by Canon.
 In 2006, the band performed "Kiri", which became the opening theme to the anime series Ergo Proxy.
 The song was also released via the iTunes Store on May 25, 2006.
 Monoral also released their second major album, Turbulence, on July 4, 2007 and Via, on October 29, 2008.
 After the release of Via, they toured in Latin America, Europe and China.

 Collaborations

-Monoral's support members are the guitarists Akira Yasue and Hirama Mikio (former member of Tokyo Incidents) and Daigo Kakijima on the Drums.
+Monoral's support members are the guitarists Akira Yasue and Hirama Mikio (former member of Tokyo Incidents) and Daigo Kakijima on drums.
 Former support guitarist Eric Zay played for rock group FAKE?, another former guitarist Tomoya Tsusui has his own band called Tobyas.
-MONORAL have collaborated with various other artists such as Fumiya Fujii, Lisa from M-flo and Mondo Grosso, either through songwriting or performances.
+Monoral have collaborated with various other artists such as Fumiya Fujii, Lisa from M-flo and Mondo Grosso, either through songwriting or performances.